Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

     - lab1c.py
     - lab1d.py
     - lab1e.py
 - Make sure the code and output are readable.
+Screenshots which are too small and are blurry will be returned for redo and the resubmission will be graded as 0.